Fee status and admissions

 Applicants from England, Wales and Northern Ireland apply for a number of places that is not restricted by the Government.

 However, due to limited capacity and the high volume of applications received, competition for places is often very high.

 Those applicants who do not qualify for Scotland/EU or rest of UK (RUK) fee status – normally international students from outside the EU – apply for an unrestricted number of places but must pay the full (or ‘overseas’) fee.

-All graduate applicants to Veterinary Medicine and all applicants to the Law Graduate Entry programme pay full fees.
+All graduate applicants, those who already have a degree, to Veterinary Medicine and all applicants to the Law Graduate Entry degree pay full fees.